MicrosoftDocs/architecture-center/docs/example-scenario/wvd/azure-virtual-desktop-azure-active-directory-join.md

 :::image type="content" source="images/azure-ad-join.png" alt-text="Screenshot of Azure Virtual Desktop with both directory options.":::

-Selecting this option presents the option to also enroll these VMs with Intune.
+Selecting **Azure Active Directory** presents the option to enroll the VMs with Intune.
+Select **Yes** if you want to enroll the VM with Intune.

+Intune can apply policies, distribute software, and help you manage these VMs.
+For more information about Intune as part of Microsoft Endpoint Manager, see [Getting started with Microsoft Endpoint Manager](https://techcommunity.microsoft.com/t5/intune-customer-success/getting-started-with-microsoft-endpoint-manager/ba-p/2497614).

 :::image type="content" source="images/intune-enroll.png" alt-text="Screenshot of Azure Virtual Desktop with the Intune enroll option selected.":::

-In the deployment, a new extension called **AADLoginForWindows** does the Azure AD join and the Intune enrollment if selected.
+In the deployment, a new extension called **AADLoginForWindows** creates the Azure AD join and the Intune enrollment if selected.

 :::image type="content" source="images/extension.png" alt-text="Screenshot of Azure Virtual Desktop with Azure AD deployment completed.":::